 "Thinkers get headaches.
 Worriers get ulcers."
 Meathead

-In recent years, the popular media have run a number of stories that are often poorly worded, ill-informed, or on a vegetarian agenda, that may give you the impression that grilling can be bad for your health.
-As far as I can tell from studying a lot of research, this is not true.
+In recent years, come spring, the popular media feels obligated to play Chicken Little and run the same old tired stories that grilling is bad for your health.
+They are often poorly researched, poorly worded, ill-informed, or motivated by a vegetarian agenda, As far as I can tell from studying a lot of research, this is not true.
 Grilling is not bad for your health.
 But it appears that bad grilling may be bad for your health.

 According to one of the country's primary researchers in the field, Dr. Rashmi Sinha of the National Cancer Institute "There's a clear relationship between very high temperatures and the risk of cancer-causing agents."

 Dr. Sinha has some healthy cooking advice that all good chefs can agree with from a tasty cooking standpoint.
 She says we need to avoid blackening meat on the outside.
 This charring creates potentially hazardous compounds.
 And, I might add, it just plain tastes bad.

 She says we should avoid flare-ups caused when fat hits the flame.
 Flare-ups just burn the food and deposit soot on the surface.
 You can avoid flare-ups by using a gas grill with metal flavor bars between the food and the flame, of by using a 2-zone cooking system on a charcoal grill and by having a squirt gun handy.